SDR4space/FreeVersion/README.md

 # Free Version
-A featured-limited version the http://SDR4.space/ embedded software, originally designed for embedded GPU systems.
+A featured-limited version of the http://SDR4.space/ embedded software, originally designed for embedded GPU systems.

-This version runs only on x86-64 Linux systems.
+This version runs only on x86-64 Linux systems and __doest not support GPU__.

 # Documentation